 Phone help is available Monday to Saturday from 8am to 11pm (AEST) and Sunday 9am to 9pm (AEST).
 Live chat and email assistance is manned between 7am and midnight Monday to Saturday and 8am to 9pm on Sunday.
 Go to sportsbet.com and check the contacts page for the local phone numbers available to your location.

 Sportsbet esports privacy and security

 In terms of reputation and trustworthiness, Sportsbet comes highly recommended.
-This site offers punters a secure, user-friendly platform to peruse a long list of betting markets, make instant deposits and place real money bets online.
+This Australian online betting destination offers punters a secure, user-friendly platform to peruse a long list of betting markets, make instant deposits and place real money bets online.
 In terms of esports betting options, Sportsbet is decent, with some good markets available on the LOL World Championships at the time of writing, but still not as many options as some other rival bookies.